+6.2.1 Answering RQ1

-$\begin{array}{ll} \textbf{6.2.1} \quad \textbf{Answering RQ}{1}. \text{ To assess what the quality of the retrieved model fragment is using the different criteria and the baseline in TLR, BL, and FL, we executed 30 independent runs for each requirement, bug, feature, criterion (four), and the baseline as suggested by [5] (i.e., 50 (requirements) x 5 (four criteria and the baseline) x 30 repetitions + 42 (bug descriptions) x 5 (four criteria and the baseline) x 30 repetitions = 20250 independent runs). \\ \end{array}$
+To assess what the quality of the retrieved model fragment is using the different criteria and the baseline in TLR, BL, and FL, we executed 30 independent runs for each requirement, bug, feature, criterion (four), and the baseline as suggested by [41] (i.e., 50 (requirements) x 5 (four criteria and the baseline) x 30 repetitions + 42 (bug descriptions) x 5 (four criteria and the baseline) x 30 repetitions + 43 (feature names) x 5 (four criteria and the baseline) x 30 repetitions = 20250 independent runs).

-488 To assess the quality of each retrieved model fragment, a comparison was performed between the best retrieved 489 model fragment of the ranking (i.e., the model fragment at position 1) and the oracle in order to calculate a confusion 490 matrix, a table that describes the performance of a classification model on a set of test data (the best solutions) when 491 492 the real values are known (from the oracle).
-In our case, each solution obtained is a model fragment that contains a 493 subset of the model elements that are part of the original complete product model.
-Therefore, the granularity for the 494 performance of the classification model is at the level of the model elements.
-Hence, the presence or absence of model 495 elements is considered as a classification for the confusion matrix, which makes distinctions between the predicted 496 497 values and the real values by classifying them into four categories: (1) True Positive (TP) values, predicted as true by the 498 solution and also true in the oracle real scenario; (2) False Positive (FP) values, predicted as true by the solution but false 499 in the oracle real scenario; (3) True Negative (TN) values, predicted as false by the solution and also false in the oracle 500 real scenario; and (4) False Negative (FN) values, predicted as false by the solution but true in the oracle real scenario.
-501
+To assess the quality of each retrieved model fragment, a comparison was performed between the best retrieved model fragment of the ranking (i.e., the model fragment at position 1) and the oracle in order to calculate a confusion matrix.
+A confusion matrix is a table that is often used to describe the performance of a classification model on a set of test data (the best solutions) for which the true values are known (from the oracle).
+In our case, each solution obtained is a model fragment composed of a subset of the model elements that are part of the product model.
+Since the granularity is at the level of model elements, the presence or absence of each model element is considered to be a classification.
+The confusion matrix distinguishes between the predicted values and the real values, classifying them into four categories: 1) True Positive (TP), values that are predicted as true (in the solution) and are true in the real scenario (the oracle); 2) False Positive (FP), values that are predicted as true (in the solution) but are false in the real scenario (the oracle); 3) True Negative (TN), values that are predicted as false (in the solution) and are false in the real scenario (the oracle); and 4) False Negative (FN), values that are predicted as false (in the solution) but are true in the real scenario (the oracle).

-From the comparison, we obtain a report that includes the following performance measures, widely accepted in the software engineering research community [57]: recall = $\frac{TP}{TP+FN}$ (measuring the percentage of elements of the oracle that are correctly retrieved), precision = $\frac{TP}{TP+FP}$ (measuring the percentage of elements from the solution that are correct according to the oracle), and F-measure = $2 \frac{PrecisionRecall}{Precision+Recall}$ (harmonic mean of precision and recall).
-Recall and precision values can range from 0% to 100%, with values of 100% precision and 100% recall implying that solution and oracle are identical.
+From the comparison, we obtained a report with the following performance measures, which are widely accepted in the software engineering research community [17]: recall = $\frac{TP}{TP+FN}$ (measures the number of elements of the oracle that are correctly retrieved), precision = $\frac{TP}{TP+FP}$ (measures the number of elements from the solution that are correct according to the oracle), and F-measure = $2 \frac{PrecisionRecall}{Precision+Recall}$ (corresponds to the harmonic mean of precision and recall).
+Recall and precision values can range from 0% to 100%.
+A value of 100% precision and 100% recall implies that both the solution and the oracle are the same.

+6.2.2 Answering RQ2

-6.2.2 Answering RQ2.
-Results should be properly compared in order to establish whether the difference in the quality of the solution between the different criteria and the baseline is significant in TLR, BL, and FL.
-To that extent, the data resulting from the empirical analysis was analyzed through statistical methods, following the guidelines presented by Arcuri et. al. in [4].
-The aim of such an analysis is to provide formal and quantitative evidence (that is, statistical significance) that the criteria and the baseline do in fact have an impact on the comparison metrics (or in other words, that the differences were not obtained by mere chance).
+To determine whether the difference in the quality of the solution between the different criteria and the baseline is significant in TLR, BL, and FL, the results should be properly compared.
+To do this, all of the data resulting from the empirical analysis was analyzed using statistical methods following the guidelines in [42].
+The goal of our statistical analysis is to provide formal and quantitative evidence (statistical significance) that the criteria and the baseline do in fact have an impact on the comparison metrics (i.e., the differences were not obtained by mere chance).

-The statistical tests provide p-value, which obtains values between 0 and 1 representing probability.
-The lower the p-value of a test, the more likely that we can falsify the null hypothesis $H_0$ (which states that there is no difference Manuscript submitted to ACM among the criteria and the baseline).
-The research community considers that a p-value under 0.05 is statistically significant towards falsifying the null hypothesis [4].
+The statistical tests provide a probability value, p-value, which obtains values between 0 and 1.
+The lower the p-value of a test, the more likely that the null hypothesis $H_0$ (defined to state that there is no difference among the criteria and the baseline) is false.
+Since it is accepted by the research community that a p-value under 0.05 is statistically significant [42], $H_0$ can be considered false.